The healing process requires compassion and support. At Cedar Crest Hospital & Residential Treatment Center, we have the tools to help.

 If you’ve been recently diagnosed with schizophrenia, you may be devastated – the outlook may seem incredibly grim.
 Contrary to your beliefs that having schizophrenia means you’re going to have a lifetime of struggles adjusting to life outside of your hallucinations or delusions, many people who have schizophrenia go on to lead happy, healthy, and meaningful lives.
 Early diagnosis and treatment will help to reduce long-term consequences and improve the chances you’ll make a total recovery.
 Recovery from schizophrenia is a lifelong process and it doesn’t mean that you won’t struggle with challenges or will always be symptom-free; recovery means that you’re always learning new ways to cope with challenges and create the life you’ve always wanted.

-At Cedar Crest, we’ve had over 25 years helping people just like you learn to cope with the symptoms of schizophrenia and can help you develop the skills you need to succeed.
+At Cedar Crest, a hospital for schizophrenia treatment in Belton, we’ve had over 30 years helping people just like you learn to cope with the symptoms of schizophrenia and can help you develop the skills you need to succeed.
 We believe in a strength-based treatment approach that allows you take an active role in your treatment; our staff is simply here to guide you when you need guidance.
 We know that each person who comes to us is a unique individual who requires an individualized plan of care for their continued recovery.

 If your loved one or friend has been diagnosed with schizophrenia, you may feel at a loss for what to do to help him or her.
 The love of family and friends plays a very important role in recovery from schizophrenia.
 You may be struggling, confused and stressed out by the diagnosis and your loved one’s behavior.
 It’s time to help your loved one into care, but you may not know how or what to say, especially if you’re afraid of making matters worse.
 Here are some tips for guiding your loved one into care for schizophrenia: